virtuozzo/cloudscripting-docs/docs/examples/complex-ready-to-go-solutions.md

 Highly available GlassFish cluster on Docker containers with scalable Worker Nodes amount.

-To instantly host your own scalable GF cluster, click the **Deploy to Virtuozzo PaaS** button below.
-Within the opened frame, specify your email address, choose one of the [Virtuozzo PaaS Public Cloud providers] (https://www.virtuozzo.com/application-platform-partners/) and press **Install**.
+To instantly host your own scalable GF cluster, click the **Deploy to Virtuozzo Application Platform** button below.
+Within the opened frame, specify your email address, choose one of the [Virtuozzo Application Platform Public Cloud providers] (https://www.virtuozzo.com/application-platform-partners/) and press **Install**.

 Due to the native GlassFish clustering architecture, its topology includes three node groups: